Senexis/RDO-GG/docs/faq.md

 ## Issues

-### Why doesn't the bot respond?
+### Why doesn't RDO Compendium respond?

 This can have multiple causes.
-Perhaps the bot doesn't have proper permission to talk in that channel.
-It could also be that the bot is down briefly for some updates.
+Perhaps RDO Compendium doesn't have proper permission to talk in that channel.
+It could also be that RDO Compendium is down briefly for some updates.

-### Why can't I see the bot's commands?
+### Why can't I see RDO Compendium's commands?

 Make sure that you have the **Use Application Commands** permission.
-In addition, check whether you have set up the bot's application permissions in such a way that they command you're trying to use is allowed to be used in the channel itself.
+In addition, check whether you have set up RDO Compendium's application permissions in such a way that they command you're trying to use is allowed to be used in the channel itself.
 If you need help getting that set up, please visit the [Discord support article](https://support.discord.com/hc/en-us/articles/4644915651095-Command-Permissions) for more information about Slash command permissions.

 ### Why don't emoji work when using commands?

-The common reason emoji don't work is because the bot doesn't have the **Use External Emoji** permission.
-Please make sure to add the permission to the bot's role, and make sure the channel you're using commands in doesn't override (deny) the permission for the bot.
+The common reason emoji don't work is because RDO Compendium doesn't have the **Use External Emoji** permission.
+Please make sure to add the permission to RDO Compendium's role, and make sure the channel you're using commands in doesn't override (deny) the permission for RDO Compendium.

-If you've made sure the bot has the permission, but still don't see the emoji, please check whether the `@everyone` role has the permission in the channel.
-A Discord quirk is that in order for commands to respond with emoji, both the `@everyone` role and the bot needs to have the **Use External Emoji** permission.
+If you've made sure RDO Compendium has the permission, but still don't see the emoji, please check whether the `@everyone` role has the permission in the channel.
+A Discord quirk is that in order for commands to respond with emoji, both the `@everyone` role and RDO Compendium needs to have the **Use External Emoji** permission.
 Please note that you don't need to add the permission to the role itself, just adding it the the channel will do the trick.

 :::info